kuzzleio/documentation/src/sdk-reference/cpp/1/collection/create/index.md

 ### mapping

-A JSON string representing the collection data mapping.
+A JSON string representing the collection mapping.

 ```json
 {